-Plus, as a welcome bonus, you can earn 2,500 points after your first purchase within 90 days, and another 2,500 simply for enrolling in statements.
+Plus, as a welcome bonus, you can earn 2,500 points after your first purchase, and another 2,500 simply for enrolling in statements.

-What’s more, you’ll get seven types of insurance, including travel accident (up to $1,000,000), trip interruption (up to $2,000) and rental car insurance.
-Pretty incredible for not having to pay an annual fee.
+What’s more, you’ll get seven types of insurance, including travel accident (up to $1,000,000), trip interruption (up to $2,000) and rental car insurance, which is great for a no annual fee card.

 Related: Best Travel Cards With No Annual Fee

 Do you have any tips for scoring a 5-star vacation with the help of your credit card?